bellyfat/SOLTRON/README.md

 ## What is SOLTRON

-**SOLTRON is an Artificial General Intelligence, build on top of SOLANA and Project Serum**
+**SOLANA ULTRON is an Artificial General Intelligence with an aim to serve humanity to trade better and learn better, build on top of SOLANA and Project Serum**

 ### Utron Vs SOLTRON